Audio Version:

 After making sure the Followers Of The Creator were settled in their room, Sihara made her way out into the library instead of returning to the dwindling crowd in the banquet hall.
 She would read for a time to calm her thoughts and then make her way to bed.

-The library was closed to other patrons at this hour, but she was the dottirinfo-icon of the Tajinfo-icon.
+The library was closed to other patrons at this hour, but she was the dottir of the Taj.
 She made her way up to the second story where the familiar shelves of the chronicles of the Ambassadorial Halls lay.

 She picked a handful of books and brought them to a private reading nook where she could read by the light of the twin moons.
 It was bright as the twilight sun.
 She almost didn’t need the oil lamp.